Transit is essential to Missouri and so is your partnership with MPTA.

 (Individual supporters of public transit who are not affiliated with an organization in another membership category.)

 MPTA offers a variety of membership benefits.
 One of the most important is our highly successful legislative advocacy program.
 At both the national and state levels, MPTA keeps a close eye on legislation affecting public transit and also advocates for equitable public funding for transit services.
-Since 1994, we have helped secure over $40 million in federal capital earmarks to purchase vehicles and upgrade facilities statewide.
+Since 1994, we have helped secure hundreds of millions in federal capital earmarks to purchase vehicles and upgrade facilities statewide.
 At the state level, we’ve advocated successfully for funding increases in the Missouri Elderly and Handicapped Transportation Assistance Program (MEHTAP) and secured dedicated state funding for operating assistance to systems across the state.

-MPTA keeps its members informed and in touch with our weekly e-blast newsletter, annual membership directory and through “Legislative Alerts” that give members information on late breaking legislative action.
+MPTA provides its members outstanding educational and networking opportunities.
+Education opportunities include a multi-day, multi-state annual conference, MPTA Virtual Education Series, in-state training opportunities, Peer Roundtables, monthly electronic updates, membership directory and more.
 Members receive descriptions of pending legislation and regulatory actions and concise instructions on what they can do to ensure the interests of public transit are protected.
+In addition, MPTA urges its members to get involved on social media with updates and news on transit from across the state.